theablefew/stretchy/docs/guides/models.md

 * `:date_range` - Used to store ranges of dates.
 * `:ip_range` - Used to store ranges of IP addresses.

-In Elasticsearch, :string and :keyword are two different data types that are used for different purposes.
+In Elasticsearch, `:string` and `:keyword` are two seemlingly similar data types that are used for different purposes.

 A `:string` field is analyzed, which means that its value is broken down into separate searchable terms.
 For example, the string "quick brown fox" might be broken down into the terms "quick", "brown", and "fox".
 This makes `:string` fields suitable for full-text search where you want to find partial matches or search for individual words within a field.